-Identity – see section 7 below on the documents which can be used to confirm identity
+Identity – see section 8 below on the documents which can be used to confirm identity

 Children’s Barred List check for those working in regulated activity.
-(Please note this is a separate check to the DBS, even though they are carried out at the same time, and must have a separate entry on the SCR)
+(Please note this is a separate check to the DBS, even though they are carried out at the same time, and must have a separate entry on the SCR – see section 6 below)

 TRA Prohibition from Teaching check (for those undertaking teaching work).